SecurityAttributes/SecurityPosture/By_Example/Scenario_09.md

 Simple PACE queries (see usecases ?, ? ?)
 allowed the product teams to quickly determine the products that were and were not affected.
-For the unaffected products, which was the vast majority, VEXs were issued (created quickly using PACE, see use case ?).
+For the unaffected products, which were the vast majority, VEXs were issued (created quickly using PACE, see use case ?).
 The development was able to quickly focus on the few affected products, and get patches out quickly.